erroronline1/caro/readme.md

 and while we're at it

 ### ERP Interface
-> still experimental and unfinished as of 9/25
+> still experimental as of 9/25
-The CARO App is prepared for retrieving updates from the ERP-system.
-As there exist several applications there is no chance to get an out-of-the-box-solution.
+The CARO App is prepared for retrieving and integrating updates from the ERP-system.
+As there exist several applications there is no chance to get an out-of-the-box-solution, the go-to solution for [the teams](#the-team) at best.
 But it may be possible to primarily modify the _erpinterface.php file to your needs.
-The _ERPINTERFACE-class serves as a skeleton and provides the expected output that can be processed by CARO.
+The _ERPINTERFACE-class serves as a skeleton and provides the expected data structure that can be processed by CARO, it is not necessary to deal with the whole applications structure.

 You may process Web-APIs (recommendation `UTILITY::webrequest()`), regularly provided CSV-dumps (recommendation [CSV Processor](#csv-processor)) and/or implement own data processing as long as the data is prepared to be returned as expected.
 It is recommended to write a respective class extending _ERPINTERFACE and setting it up within config.ini[system][erp].

 Signal unavailable methods by returning `null`.

 Basic supported integrations include
-* case states for records given a provided ERP case number
+* case state updates for records given a provided ERP case number
 * updates on order data given the ordered items text can and has been added an order identification and the ERP-system is able to hand it back
+* customer data import for records, based on name and date of birth

+The customer data import is executed per request, updates on case states and order data is executed via cron on request of the landing page depending on the interval configured within [config.ini](#runtime-variables).

 [Content](#content)